Scientific Name

 How to Grow and Care

 Aloinopsis are popular among collectors.
 They are winter growers and need plenty of light.
 Most are somewhat too extremely cold-hardy and bloom in the winter.
-Aloinopsis can be cultivated in the ground or a container.
+Aloinopsis can be cultivated in the ground or in a container.
 They will grow in the cooler parts of the year and flower in winter if it gets good light (direct sunlight is essential to bloom well).

 See more at How to Grow and Care for Aloinopsis.